 Tourvest Travel Services (TTS) is a leading Travel Management company in Southern Africa and supports more than 5 000 suppliers.
 Though some are large airline companies, most of these businesses are SMMEs (Small, Medium and Micro Enterprises) like B&Bs or small shuttle services.
 In South Africa SMMEs “employ between 50 and 60 percent of the country’s workforce”. **

 The Covid pandemic ravished South Africa’s tourism industry.
 At the height of the lockdown, travel transaction volumes reduced to less than 2% compared to 2019.
-The impact on the industry’s small suppliers were devastating.
-TTS and Addendum Financial Technologies, Africa’s largest supply chain finance programme provider, joined forces to help suppliers survive the financial impact of the pandemic.
+The impact on the industry’s small suppliers was devastating.
+TTS and Addendum Financial Technologies, Africa’s largest Supply Chain Finance programme provider, joined forces to help suppliers survive the financial impact of the pandemic.

 Supply Chain Finance substituted B2B credit card payments to benefit Tourvest Travel Services and their suppliers

 The tourism industry is unique in that suppliers usually receive payment by credit card, debit card or virtual credit card (VCC) from their customers, typically travel management companies like TTS.
 A standard transaction would incur total merchant fees of between 1.6% and 5.5%, depending on the size and sales volume of the supplier (merchant).
 These fees include issuing bank fees, acquiring bank fees, network fees (e.g., Visa, Mastercard) and VCC service provider fees.